Nursing, R.N. (208)

 - 1 unit of Chemistry (with lab) with a final grade of “C” or better.*

 * If high school biology and/or chemistry was taken more than five years ago, a college level biology and/or chemistry course must be completed with a grade of “C” or better.
-College level biology and/or chemistry courses used for prerequisites must have been completed within the last 5 years.
 The exact acceptable time frame is detailed in the Nursing Program application.

-- Courses not taken in high school may be taken at Butler County Community College or at another college.
+- Courses not taken in high school may be taken at BC3 or at another college.
 (Comparable courses may be substituted with permission of the Dean for Nursing and Allied Health).
-Individuals with less than a 2.8 GPA in required high school courses may be considered for admission following completion of 12 credits (either nursing program prerequisites or general studies credits), with a College Level cumulative GPA of 2.8 or better.
+Individuals with less than a 2.8 GPA in required high school courses may be considered for admission following completion of 12 college level credits (100 level or higher).
+Nursing support courses are strongly encouraged.

 C. Advanced Standing

-- Licensed practical nurses (LPN) or individuals previously enrolled in R.N. education programs who are accepted must successfully complete the following requirements in order to be eligible for advanced standing in the nursing program.
-To be eligible, the LPN must successfully complete NURS 135, and score 75% or higher on the final comprehensive examination for NURS 101: Nursing 1: Introduction to Nursing Care.
+- To be eligible to continue as an advanced standing student, the LPN must successfully complete NURS 135: Role Transition to the Nursing Process, and score 75% or higher on the final comprehensive examination for NURS 101: Nursing 1: Introduction to Nursing Care.
 In addition, the LPN must successfully complete NURS 141: Pharmacology for Nurses I.

-- Students with credits from another registered nursing education program may be eligible for advanced standing in the BC3 Nursing Program into the second semester of the program.
-Students who have successfully completed a fundamentals of nursing course (with a “C” grade or greater) at another registered nursing education program may enter the BC3 Nursing Program in the second semester, under the same criteria as listed above for LPN applicants.
+- Students who have successfully completed a fundamentals of nursing course (with a “C” grade or greater) at another registered nursing education program may enter the BC3 Nursing Program with advanced standing consideration in the second semester, under the same criteria as listed above for LPN applicants.

 - Cumulative College GPA of 2.8 or better, if applicable.

-- Grade of “C” or better in any course required in the Nursing Program.
+- Grade of “C” or better in any degree requirement for acceptance and continuation in the Nursing Program.

 - Criminal Background Clearances including a FBI fingerprint are required prior to beginning the first clinical Nursing course and annually thereafter for all subsequent years of program enrollment.